pr3mar/thesis/docs/timeline.md

 In this section we are going to try to take into account this fact and rectify the analysis, or at least visualize how a user's workload looks like.

+This can look like a histogram, with the time on the x-axis, and amount of concurrent tasks on the y-axis.
+Very easy, very doable.
+Need to calculate the overlapping intervals and sort them.

 ## Some useful SQL views